My route across Egypt, Suez canal, Sinai peninsula, and Jordan.

 The assigned route from the east coast of Greenland to Iceland.
 By the time this picture was taken, I was pretty much frozen.
 I descended to a lower altitude, but still wanted to stay high for safety.
 I continued on for the next 500nm over the North Atlantic at 130 knots TAS to save fuel.

 The cloud layer was up 11,000 ft as I approached the coast of Iceland.
 ATC reported light icing at 5,000 ft.
-On descent I managed to pick up ice on the windshield and leading edges of the wings, which melted below 3,500 ft.
+On descent, ice coated the windshield and leading edges of the wings in seconds.
+However, it melted just as quickly below 3,500 ft.
 There was no decrease in performance of the air frame or engine.
 The alternative airports reported similar conditions.
 I flew a very precise approach in instrument conditions and landed at BIRK chilled to the bone.
 No flight this far north can be taken casually.

-The frozen North Atlantic from 11,000 ft.
+The frozen North Atlantic from 11,000 ft over the Davis Strait.
 I selected this altitude because it was thousands of feet above the uniform cloud layer containing freezing fog and known rime icing conditions.
 No visible moisture was present at my flight level with temperatures about -6 C. Inside the sun lit cockpit, it was so warm, I had my survival suit zipped down the waist.
 Earlier, I practiced zipping up my survival suit when sitting in a chair in Iqaluit.
 My ISPLR single man life raft and ditch bag were close at hand in the event of an emergency.

 80 percent of the time, the cold, scary Atlantic was hidden from view, with an occasional glimpse of the ice pack between gaps in the clouds.
 The ice sheet melted as I approached the coast of Greenland as the land emerged from the mist.